Comparing Titanium and Tungsten

 As the new metals are unknown to much of the public there are many questions surrounding the suitability of the metals as jewelry.
 Below are bullet points regarding titanium or tungsten wedding rings and will hopefully allow you to make an informed purchase.

-You might not know that titanium and tungsten are both superior in hardness over traditional metals such as gold, silver and platinum.
+Titanium and tungsten are both superior in hardness over traditional metals such as gold, silver and platinum.
 Metals in their pure form are not the hardest they can be however it is their alloy that makes the metals extremely solid.
 In metallurgy the hardest form of tungsten carbide is harder than titanium alloys, and can only be damaged under extreme circumstances, such as abrasion from a diamond cutting blade.

 Titanium is more malleable than tungsten in the common alloys used in jewelry.
-So for example, when a titanium wedding ring is placed under high pressure, such as hit by a car door it will bend out of shape possibly cutting the finger or worse, where a tungsten carbide ring would fracture into several pieces.
+So for example, when a titanium wedding ring is placed under high pressure, such as hit by a car door it will bend out of shape possibly cutting the finger or worse, where a tungsten ring would fracture into several pieces.

 Many people are concerned they will be allergic to the jewelry.
 Titanium jewelry is safe to wear for almost everybody.
-In some cases tungsten carbide jewelry contains the element cobalt that can cause an allergic reaction in some people.
+In some cases tungsten jewelry contains the element cobalt that can cause an allergic reaction in some people.
 An interesting fact is another form of tungsten alloy using nickel as a binder metal is hypoallergenic, even to people who are allergic to nickel.

 Titanium is lighter than tungsten, or to be more precise it has a lower density.
 Titanium alloys are about 43% lighter than stainless steel, and tungsten carbide is about 90% heavier than stainless steel.